 As the crowds of Oktoberfest subside and the cold weather sets in, you’d be forgiven for thinking that Munich has little to offer as a holiday destination.
 Think again.
-With its Alpine backdrop and festive decorations, this is one place in Europe where you’re guaranteed a postcard-worthy white Christmas, and there are plenty of winter activities to keep you busy.
+With its Alpine backdrop and festive decorations, this is one place in Europe where you’re guaranteed a postcard-worthy white Christmas, and you’ll rarely ask yourself what to do in Munich in winter.

 Active types can enjoy ice-skating at the open-air Muenchner Eizsauber rink, in the Karlspatz Square shopping district or enjoy the steamy waters at the heated Dante Winterbad – an outdoor winter swimming hole.
 Winter visitors might not get to experience the city’s famous summer beer gardens (Biergartens), but come the colder months, the beer guzzling moves indoors to an array of atmospheric beer cellars (Bierkellers).
 The sizable Hofbrauehaus is a popular option, as are the Augustiner Keller and the Loewenbraue.
 Don’t miss out on the winter foods, either – local fruitcake Stolln is best accompanied by a glass of mulled wine.